ipplol/GenomeTracing/README.md

 The Part_1 script generate multiple `IQTREE_*.sh` scripts for phylogenetic reconstruction, and implement one by one.

-After all trees are successfully constructed, fun the part_2 script to obtain the mutation metrics
+After all trees are successfully constructed, run the part_2 script to obtain the mutation metrics

 - **`bash ./Script/DataPrepare_Part2.sh`**